 Masking.
 Star anise derived, mild and skin friendly organic acid.
 We use it to boost our preservation system and also to regulate the pH of our toner.
 It also exhibits anti-inflammatory properties.
 Together with sodium levulinate, potassium sorbate and dehydroacetic acid it makes up the preservative system in our toner.

 All Laponie of Scandinavia products are developed in our own lab outside our native Helsinki.
-Our lab is run by our head of R&D, cosmetic chemist Jaana.
-Our founder Kristina also works in the lab with Jaana.
+Our lab is run by our head of R&D, cosmetic chemist Jaana and our founder Kristina also works in the lab with her.
 Everything the ladies make in the lab, they test on their sensitive- and problem-skinned selves.
-All our products are manufactured in Finland and Sweden, at our partner factories.

 50ml / fi